 - Karnofsky performance status ≥70%

-- Patients with malignant pleural disease (MPD), pathologically confirmed at MSKCC (radiographic confirmation is acceptable for screening phase eligibility), and defined as one of the following:
+- Patients with malignant pleural disease (MPD), pathologically confirmed at MSKCC (radiographic confirmation is acceptable for screening phase eligibility), and defined as one of the following (patients who have not yet received treatment may enroll in the screening portion only):

 1. Malignant pleural mesothelioma - previously treated with at least one prior treatment regimen.

 2. Non-small cell lung cancer metastatic to the pleura—previously treated with at least one prior treatment regimen (chemotherapy or targeted agent) and documented progression of disease.
 Patients with disease outside of the pleura will be discussed among study PI and Co-PIs prior to considered eligible for the study.
-Disease outside of the pleura must not require any immediate therapy.
+Disease outside of the pleura must not require any immediate therapy per PI's discretion.

 3. Breast cancer metastatic to the pleura— previously treated with at least one prior treatment regimen (chemotherapy or targeted agent) and documented progression of disease.
 Patients with disease outside of the pleura will be discussed among study PI and Co-PIs prior to be considered eligible for the study.
-Disease outside of the pleura must not require any immediate therapy.
+Disease outside of the pleura must not require any immediate therapy per PI's discretion.

 - Expression of mesothelin must be confirmed by meeting one of the following criteria.